The 6 Pantry Items Ree Drummond Always Has on Hand

 In our most recent sit-down with Ree, she shared a few of her kitchen secrets, including which six pantry items she always has in stock for easy cooking.
 Here are some of her meal prep tips to make cooking even easier and more fun.

 “I always make sure that I have all the canned tomato products,” says Ree.
 Tomato paste has a concentrated, rich taste that instantly amplifies the flavor of meats, soups, stews, salads, pasta and pizza sauces.
-You’ll want to sample these recipes that call for just a little bit of tomato paste.
+Before you go grocery shopping, try these substitutes for tomato paste if the need arises.

 Tomatoes are one of the most versatile cooking fruits.
 Canned tomatoes are peeled, sealed and fully ready to be added into whatever dish your heart desires.
 Whether you buy them whole, crushed or diced, canned tomatoes are a lifesaver when it comes to making homemade ketchup, pasta sauce, casseroles and more.
 If you want to can your own tomatoes at home, we’ve gathered some delicious canned tomato recipes for you to try.